chorman0773/PokemonSMS/Specifications/ParsingPokemon.md

 Pokemon, the Pokemon Logo, and all Official Pokemon are Copyright Nintendo and Game Freak.
 This Project is in no way affiliated with Nintendo or Game Freak, and disclaims all relation with the above parties.
 This project is intended as a Fan Game, or as Parody of Legitimate Pokemon titles, and no Concreate Game produced using this project should be considered legitimate or affiliated to the above companies, unless they provide official consent to the connection.
 This project, and all games produced using this specification intend no copyright infringement or Intellectual Property theft of any kind.<br/><br/>

-The PokemonSMS Hidden Implementation Variable Definition("This Document"), provided by the PokemonSMS Public Specification Project ("This Project") is Copyright Connor Horman("The Owner"), 2018.
+The PokemonSMS Pokemon Construct Parsing("This Document"), provided by the PokemonSMS Public Specification Project ("This Project") is Copyright Connor Horman("The Owner"), 2018.
 Using the license specified by the project, you may, with only the restrictions detailed below, (a)Use this document to produce a complete or partial implementation of PokemonSMS, (b)Use this document as reference material to create other related projects or derivative works,